This post may contain affiliate links. Please read our disclosure policy for more information.

 We looked around the village.
 We saw a jail, stables, and this mill.

 It had a cute water wheel on the side.

 We also saw farm animals around the village.

 We had a blast walking around the village.
 Admission is free except during the Spring Planting Festival in May.
 Also, from March until October, they have a festival on the first Sunday of the month.
 I hear that cinnamon rolls and bluegrass music can be found at these festivals.
 That sounds like a great reason to go back to me.

 We had a great outing exploring Rocky Ridge Farm and Bakersville Pioneer Village.
 I hope we are able to go back to both of these attractions soon.
 If you are planning to be in southern Missouri, make a stop or two in the Mansfield area.
 You should definitely stop if you have any Laura fans in your party.
+It was a dream come true to visit the Laura Ingalls Wilder Home and Museum.
 I will always smile when I think of the happy memories we made on this day!